-This was the British seizure of Diégo Suarez and Antsirane on the north coast of the Vichy French island of Madagascar and paving the way for subsequent operations for the capture of the entire island (5 May/6 November 1942).
+'Ironclad' was the British seizure of Diégo Suarez and Antsirane on the northern coast of the Vichy French island of Madagascar, so paving the way for subsequent 'Stream Line' operations for the capture of the entire island (5 May/6 November 1942).

 The strategic desirability of Madagascar in World War II was the area of Antsiranana, which is a large bay with a fine harbour on the northern tip of the island, and this possesses an opening to the east through a narrow channel called the Oronjia Pass.
 The Vichy French naval base of Antsirane lay on a peninsula between two of the four smaller bays within Antsiranana Bay.
 This larger bay bites deeply into the northern peninsula of Madagascar, whose most northerly point is Cap Amber, almost severing it from the rest of the island.
 In the 1880s Antsiranana Bay came to be coveted by France, which claimed it as a coaling station for steamships travelling to French possessions in the east, and the French seizure of the island was formalised after the 1st Franco-Hova War (1883/85), after which Queen Ranavalona III signed a treaty on 17 December 1885 giving France a protectorate over the bay and surrounding territory, as well as the islands of Nosy Bé and Ste Marie de Madagascar.
 The colony’s administration was subsumed into that of French Madagascar in 1897 following the end of the 2nd Franco-Hova War (1894/95).